How Long Hearing Aid Batteries Really Last?

 For more technical background on hearing aid batteries, check out this excellent article: Performance analysis of ten brands of batteries for hearing aids.

-Hearing Aid Battery Capacity By Brand
+Hearing Aid Battery Prices and Capacities By Brand

 For your convenience we have created this table to summarize the the mAh capacity of major hearing aid brands.
 We also searched Amazon to find some of the more reputable sellers who are offering decent pricing.
 The links provided in the table will bring you to the Amazon pages for that specific battery size and brand.
 If you run across a broken link please let us know so we can update or remove it.